Wotox/U-File/README.md

 Ü-File (TFM)

-WORKING ON PYTHON 3 ONLY
+WORKS ON PYTHON 3 ONLY

 Just execute Python script like:
 $python3 main.py